p25-dvm/p25-dvm.github.io/docs/conventional-hotspot/conventional-hotspot.md

     100000,MYSECUREPASSWORD,
     ```

-5. Populate `talkgroup_rules.yml`.
-    - Populate this file with the talkgroups that you would like to have present on your system.
+5. Populate `talkgroup_rules.yml` with the talkgroups that you would like to have present on your system.

     Example `talkgroup_rules.yml` (minimal config):